open-contracting-extensions/ocds_project_extension/README.md

 * A larger programme of work, which can have many infrastructure projects, like the construction of a highway of which the bridge is a part
 * A public-private partnership project, as described by [OCDS for PPPs](https://standard.open-contracting.org/profiles/ppp/latest/en/)

-This extension adds a `planning.project` object to describe the infrastructure or Public-Private Partnership (PPP) project to which a contracting process is related.
+This extension adds a `planning.project` object to describe the infrastructure or public-private partnership (PPP) project to which a contracting process is related.
 The identifier for the project ought to be disclosed in `planning.project.id`.

 The `planning.budget.projectID` field ought not be used to disclose the identifier for an infrastructure or PPP project.
 This field is used to disclose the identifier for a larger programme of work as it appears in a budget, like a national or state budget.
 Since the larger programmes of work that appear in budgets might include many individual infrastructure projects, it is necessary to disclose these identifiers separately.